BarisAygen/MovImax/README.md

 # MovImax
-This is a website which allows you to watch your favourite movies and tv shows.
+This is a website which allows you to watch movies and tv shows.